Carbon-izer.com - General Bruce Drive

 Whataburger / 115 North General Bruce Drive

-Records indicate that this Whataburger was built and opened in 1993.
+Records indicate that this Whataburger was originally built and opened in 1993 before it was rebuilt in the mid-2020s.
 It also may have been a Taco Bueno in the very early 1990s (it has this address).
-From 1985 to 1992 it was Taco Bueno, overlapping with Taco Villa's stay in the next spot over, though again, this may be a screwup in records.
+The records state that from 1985 to 1992 it was Taco Bueno, overlapping with Taco Villa's stay in the next spot over, though again, this may be a screwup in records.

 Black Rifle Coffee Company / 111 North General Bruce Drive

 This opened up as Taco Cabana around 1992 and became Starbucks about a decade later.
 Starbucks Everywhere shows this Starbucks and the one further north both operating simultaneously (and there are Yelp reviews for this store through 2019), so it's very likely it was a COVID-19 victim and closed in spring 2020.
 While the design of the building is one of Taco Cabana (built that way, Starbucks even kept part of the highway signage), the article regarding its 2001 opening implies that Taco Cabana was not the first fast food on the site, and Historic Aerials backs this up.
-It appears it was Taco Villa was back in the 1980s.
+It appears it was Taco Villa was back in the 1980s (it converted to Del Taco before closing).

 In December 2021 it reopened as a location of Black Rifle Coffee Company.

-This used to be an Albertsons (#4222, originally 4242), closed in December 2004 and opened in 1979 as one of the early Albertsons stores opened in Texas after Albertsons broke up their partnership with Skaggs Drug Companies.
+This was the site of an Albertsons (#4222, originally 4242), closed in December 2004 and opened in 1979 as one of the early Albertsons stores opened in Texas after Albertsons broke up their partnership with Skaggs Drug Companies with the address of 2001 West Adams Avenue.
 Later on from the late 2000s up until around 2021, this was a church ("Ministry of Hope").
+A few years later it was torn down for a 7-Eleven with the current address.
+It was under construction as of June 2023 but definitely open by November 2024.

 Future Cues / 102 S. General Bruce Drive